Differences

 -This information was first compiled in 1998 when I was starting an ISP and could not find the details needed on the Internet.
 In 2008 I thought it'd be a good idea to take what I've gathered and share it as a wiki.
 Perhaps this can become a handy compilation for small ISP entrepreneurs.+This site contains an on-going compilation of my Linux server and desktop configuration notes, many of which have expanded into step-by-step documentation.
 We use these guides regularly and are glad to share the knowledge with other Linux admins and enthusiasts.

--Feel free to contribute comments, tips, suggestions, etc.+If you need a Linux consultant please visit the [[https://ispltd.com/|ISP Ltd commercial site]].
+-Feel free to contribute comments, tips, suggestions, etc.+Hire us for Linux help by the hour or project.
+Please visit the [[https://ispltd.com/|ISP Ltd commercial site]].

 -===== Guidelines for use =====+The information compiled here was first begun in 1998 when starting an ISP.
 I could not find information on how to build an ISP entirely using Linux servers and open-source software, so I wrote a Linux ISP How-To in 1998.
 This site is the evolution of that effort, which was first published on the ispltd.com web site.